Other Effective Area-based Conservation Measures

 Barachois de Malbaie, QC (Photo by Daniel Thibault)

-OECMs are essential for the long-term conservation of resilient landscapes — areas where people and nature thrive.
-Recognizing areas as OECMs by including them in the national database of protected and conserved areas strengthens their existing management and informs future land use and policy decisions.
+Alongside protected areas, OECMs support representative, well-connected networks of conservation.
+Recognizing areas as OECMs and including them in both national and global databases of protected and conserved areas reinforces their existing management and informs future land use and policy decisions.

 Canadian context

-As of December 2021, Canada has protected or conserved 13.5 per cent of its terrestrial area (12.6 per cent as protected areas and 0.9 per cent as OECMs).
-Areas included in this calculation are based on screening assessments conducted by federal, provincial and/or territorial jurisdictions, using nationally established criteria.
+As of December 2023, Canada has protected or conserved 13.7 per cent of its terrestrial area (12.8 per cent as protected areas and 0.9 per cent as OECMs).
+Areas are screened for inclusion in this calculation based on nationally established criteria.